 The other main thing you might have spotted is the second row of rewards.
 These relate to Black Ops 4's limited-time Black Market events.
 Currently that's for Halloween, and it's only around for a little while longer, until Friday 2nd October.

-Getting into Black Ops 4?
-For Blackout, we recommend our bit list of Black Ops 4 Blackout tips, tricks, battle royale differences and things to know, or alternatively learning more about the Blackout map, all the Mystery Box and zombie locations for useful loot, how to get Merits fast to level Eschelons, and finding out how Blackout character mission unlocks work.
+Operation Grand Heist is here, and so are four new Blackout character unlocks.
+If you're only just getting started, our Black Ops 4 Blackout tips and tricks can help, as well Mystery Box and zombie locations for useful loot and how to get Merits fast to level Eschelons.
 We also have a Blackout Challenges and Black Ops 4 Dark Ops list.
-Meanwhile, here's how to unlock Create a Class in Black Ops 4 multiplayer and finally details on Black Market tiers and gaining levels fast, the Halloween event rewards, end date and timesbest Blackout weapons, guns and multiplayer weapon damage stats.
+Meanwhile, here's how to unlock Create a Class in Black Ops 4 multiplayer, and finally, the best Blackout weapons, guns and multiplayer weapon damage stats.

 How to level up Black Market tiers and gain levels in the Black Ops 4 battle pass